Which Vision Correction Procedure is Right for You?

 Imagine it.
-Clear vision without prescription glasses and contacts … it can be life-changing.
+Clear vision without prescription glasses and contacts … vision correction can be life-changing.

-While corrective eye surgery isn’t the right choice for everyone, modern lasers and new procedures offer more surgical options to correct a wider variety of vision issues.
+Corrective eye surgery isn’t the right choice for everyone.
+But modern lasers and new procedures offer more surgical options to correct a wider variety of vision issues.

 Which procedure is right for your eyes?
-Start with a consultation to discuss your goals with an ophthalmologist and an eye exam to determine if you’re a good candidate for laser vision corrective surgery.
+Start with a consultation to discuss your goals with an ophthalmologist.
+They’ll give you an eye exam to determine if you’re a good candidate for laser vision corrective surgery.

 Should I get LASIK?